 |Z||Contractor / Shop Drawings|

 The Sheet Types designator takes the drawings of a single discipline and organizes them.
 Drawings are always organized from most general to most specific or specialized.
 Since plans are most helpful to see the overall design of the project, they come first.
 Elevations and sections are a bit more specific and come next followed by details and schedules, which are the most specific type of drawings.
+The following table aligns with the U.S. National CAD Standard.

 |0||General: Symbol legend, abbreviations, general notes|